echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/cobalamin.md

 # Vitamin B12 (Cobalamin)
-Cobalamin is an essential water-soluble nutrient, hence, it cannot be stored and is easly eliminated from the body.
+Cobalamin is an essential water-soluble nutrient, hence, it cannot be stored and is easly eliminated from the body through urine or perspiration.

 ## Primay goals
 - __Amino acid metabolism__;